Why study Counseling Psychology at TWU?

 - Apply for admission to the TWU Graduate School.

 - Collect and submit the following documents as separate pdf files in ONE email to firstname.lastname@example.org with the subject line (YOUR LAST NAME)-(YOUR FIRST NAME)-(PHD IN COUNSELING PSYCHOLOGY).
 Please attach all items as PDFs.

-- Counseling Psychology Program Application: Complete, and submit a PDF of the Counseling Psychology Doctoral Program Application form.
+- Counseling Psychology Program Application: Complete and attach a PDF of the Counseling Psychology Doctoral Program Application form.

-- Counseling Psychology Curriculum Vitae (CV): Use the Curriculum Vitae Template to organize your academic, professional, scholarship, and service experiences.
-Print and submit a PDF of your CV.
+- Counseling Psychology Curriculum Vitae (CV): Use the Curriculum Vitae template to organize your academic, professional, scholarship, and service experiences.
+Attach a PDF of your CV.
 Sample Vita for reference.